jshc27/jshc27/README.md

 :sparkles: Creator of @reenig

 :pencil:   I write opinion texts on smart cities :heavy_check_mark: smartcityes.blogspot.com

-:sparkles: I love technology and vibrant cities.
+:city_sunrise: I love technology and vibrant cities.

-:sparkles: I like the design and creation of digital products;
+:calling:  I like the design and creation of digital products;

-I build my career as a frontend architect. :fire:
+:computer: I build my career as a frontend architect.

-¿Do we create something together? -> juanchoherrerac_27@hotmail.com
+ :fire:   ¿Do we create something together? -> juanchoherrerac_27@hotmail.com

 <!--
 **jshc27/jshc27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.